 - complete a few past exam papers for practice (hence the popularity of the Cambridge 1 – 14 books).

-I also have a lot of blog posts where you can find out about these three parts of the test (just choose a part of the exam from the menu, click, and get 100% accurate advice from an ex-examiner!).
+I also have a lot of blog posts where you can find out about these three parts of the test (just choose a part of the exam from the menu, click, and get 100% accurate advice from an expert teacher!).

 Writing, though, is a little trickier.
 Very few students in Group 1 have genuine experience writing academic essays (and even if you are taking the General Training paper, you are still expected to be able to write an academic essay!)
 Yes, your language skills are good, but do you know how to organise essays so that they progress, or how eto maintain a clear position throughout an essay, or to reference and hedge?
 Maybe – but I doubt it.